Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 Video

-There's so much you can't find on the net.
+What can you find on the Internet?
 Even the question about the color of blood and veins is often accompanied by assumptions and fiction, although most people actually know the answer.
 Yes, everything is simple here - the blood is red, only in different shades, depending on the amount of hemoglobin in it and oxygen enrichment.
-Everything is as taught in biology and BJD at school: arterial blood(oxygen-rich, coming from the heart) bright scarlet color, A venous(giving oxygen to the organs, returning to the heart) – dark red(burgundy).
-The veins that are visible under the skin are also red when blood flows through them inside.
+Everything is as taught in biology and BJD at school: arterial blood (oxygen-rich, coming from the heart) bright scarlet color, A venous(giving oxygen to the organs, returning to the heart) – dark red(burgundy).
+The veins that are visible under the skin are also red when blood runs through them inside.
 After all, the blood vessels themselves are quite transparent.
-But still, many people have questions such as “Why does blood come in different colors and what does this depend on?” and “Why are veins blue or cyan?”
+But still, many people have questions such as “Why does blood happen? different colors and what does this depend on? and “Why are veins blue or cyan?”

 Blood color in anemia and cyanosis